abrasive/shairport/README.md

 - `apt-get install build-essential git xmltoman` – these may already be installed.
 - `apt-get install autoconf automake libtool libdaemon-dev libasound2-dev libpopt-dev libconfig-dev`
+- `apt-get install libasound2-dev` for the ALSA libraries
+- `apt-get install libpulse-dev` for the PulseAudio libraries
 - `apt-get install avahi-daemon libavahi-client-dev` if you want to use Avahi (recommended).
 - `apt-get install libssl-dev` if you want to use OpenSSL and libcrypto, or use mbed TLS otherwise.
 - `apt-get install libmbedtls-dev` if you want to use mbed TLS, or use OpenSSL/libcrypto otherwise.
 (You can still use PolarSSL with `apt-get install libpolarssl-dev` if you want to use PolarSSL, but it is deprecated as it's not longer being supported.
 It is suggested you use mbed TLS instead.)